The contact process with fitness on random trees: Definitions and main results

-Let $(\widehat{X}_t)$ denote the contact process with constant fitness.
-More precisely, infected individual $v$ recovers from its infection after an exponential time with mean 1, independently of the status of its neighbours, while healthy individual $v$ becomes infected at a rate that is proportional to the number of infected neighbours, i.e., a rate

-where the sum is over the neighbours $v'$ of $v$.
-We may thus identify $(\widehat{X}_t)$ with a particular case of our model where we take $\mathcal{F}\equiv 1$.
-Further, note that the requirement $\mathcal{F}\geq 1$ a.s. and the monotonicity of the contact process ensures that $\widehat{X}_t\subset X_t$ for all $t\geq 0$, if we start with the same initial configuration (see Section \ref{sec_properties} for further details regarding to the monotonicity property).
-According to \cite[Theorem 1.4]{huang2018contact} and \cite[Theorem 1]{bhamidi2021survival}, the process $(\widehat{X}_t)$ always survives (at least weakly) and thus also $(X_t)$, for all sufficiently large $\lambda$.

-Throughout this paper, we shall suppose that, $\mu =\mathbb{E}[\xi]<\infty$.
-This condition guarantees that the set of infected vertices at every time is finite a.s.\ (see Theorem~\ref{teo_nonexplosion}).
+Throughout this paper, we shall suppose that $\mu =\mathbb{E}[\xi]<\infty$.
+We will show in Theorem~\ref{teo_nonexplosion} that this condition guarantees that the set of infected vertices at every time is finite almost surely.

+The main question we want to answer is whether the introduction of the fitness changes whether the model exhibits a phase transition or not.
+In Section~\ref{sec_properties} we will see that the process is monotone in $\lambda$ as well as in the fitness values $\cF_v$.
+In particular, this allows us to compare the inhomogeneous process to the classical contact process on a BGW tree.
+More precisely, if there \nat{exists} $\vartheta > 0$ such that $\mathbb{P}(\mathcal{F} \geq \vartheta) = 1$, then if $\xi$ is such that the standard contact process on a BGW tree with offspring distribution $\mathcal{L}(\xi)$ has no phase transition, then the same is true for the inhomogeneous process.
+Conversely, if there \nat{exists} $\kappa > 0$ such that $\mathbb{P}(\mathcal{F} \leq \kappa) = 1$, then if $\xi$ is such that the standard contact process on a BGW tree with offspring distribution $\mathcal{L}(\xi)$ dies out for small $\lambda$, then the same is true for the inhomogenous model.

+The following theorem gives a sufficient criterion that guarantees the existence of a subcritical phase.

 \begin{theorem} Consider the inhomogeneous contact process on the tree $(\mathcal{T}, \mathbb{F}(\mathcal{T}))$.
 Suppose that only the root of the tree is initially infected.
-We assume that distribution of the product of $\xi$ and the fitness $\mathcal{F}$ has exponential tails, i.e., Then there exists $\lambda_0> 0$ such that for all $\lambda < \lambda_0$, the process dies out almost surely. \end{theorem}
+Assume that Then there exists a (deterministic) $\lambda_0> 0$ such that for all $\lambda < \lambda_0$, the process dies out almost surely. \end{theorem}

-\begin{remark} Note that Assumption \eqref{eq:exp_tails} implies that the distributions of $\xi$ as well as that of $\mathcal{F}$ have exponential tails.
-Indeed, for $c>0$ as in the assumption and $n\geq 1$ we have